Reviewing Rocky Mountain Chocolate Factory Inc. (RMCF)'s and Mondelez International Inc. (NASDAQ:MDLZ)'s results | New Business Observer

 |24.66

-Table 1 showcases the gross revenue, earnings per share and valuation of Rocky Mountain Chocolate Factory Inc. and Mondelez International Inc. Mondelez International Inc. appears to has higher revenue and earnings than Rocky Mountain Chocolate Factory Inc. When business has lower P/E means it is more affordable than its counterpart presently.
-Rocky Mountain Chocolate Factory Inc.’s presently lower P/E ratio means it is more affordable than Mondelez International Inc.
+Table 1 highlights Rocky Mountain Chocolate Factory Inc. and Mondelez International Inc.’s gross revenue, earnings per share and valuation.
+Mondelez International Inc. has higher revenue and earnings than Rocky Mountain Chocolate Factory Inc. When business has lower P/E means it is more affordable than its counterpart currently.
+Rocky Mountain Chocolate Factory Inc.’s shares have been trading at lower P/E ratio which means it is currently more affordable than Mondelez International Inc.

 Profitability